openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

   )
   ```

-  This method not only returns to a specified page but also passes custom parameters during the return.
-These parameters can be retrieved and parsed in the target page by calling the Router.getParams method.
+  This method not only returns to the specified page but also passes custom parameters.
+These parameters can be retrieved and parsed in the target page using the `Router.getParams` method.

-In the target page, call the Router.getParams method where needed to retrieve the parameters:
+In the target page, call `Router.getParams` where needed:

 ```cangjie
 import kit.ArkUI.Router